Fred Dibnah: Recognition and honours

-Dibnah was appointed a Member of the Order of the British Empire in the 2004 New Year Honours for services to heritage and broadcasting.
+In the 2004 New Year Honours Dibnah was appointed a Member of the Order of the British Empire for services to heritage and broadcasting.
 He said "I'm looking forward to meeting the Queen but I shall probably have to get a new cap.
-And I'd like to meet Prince Charles because we share the same views about modern architecture."
+And I'd like to meet Prince Charles because we share the same views about modern architecture".

 On 7 July 2004, Dibnah went to Buckingham Palace to receive his award from the Queen.
+He said later: I was slightly nervous shaking hands with the Queen.
+She asked me if I was still climbing chimneys.
+It beats me how she keeps tabs on everybody.
+I never thought I would be receiving an MBE.

 He initially planned to drive his traction engine into the palace grounds, but was refused as the Royal Parks Agency feared that its weight would damage the surface of The Mall.
 Eventually, he was allowed to drive the engine to Wellington Barracks, a short distance from the palace.
 He collected his medal wearing morning dress and a top hat.

-Dibnah was the Castaway on Desert Island Discs on 1 December 1991.
+On 19 July 2004, he was made an honorary Doctor of the university by the University of Birmingham.